The Value of Integration

 Integration doesn't need to happen immediately, although the law of diminishing returns would seem to apply.
 Spending the time when the experience is fresh will bring rich rewards.

 An example of this is with dreams.
-If I have a dream and then I wake up and immediately set about my usual busy morning routine, very often the dream dissolves into the ether, we may remember snippets throughout the day, but do you remember these snippets the day after that?
+If I have a dream and then I wake up and immediately set about my usual busy morning routine, very often the dream dissolves into the ether.
+I may remember snippets throughout the day, but it is rare that I remember these snippets the following day.

-The important thing is, I took the time to bring attention to the experience, to record it while it was fresh in my mind and in so doing, assimilate it into my conscious awareness.
+The important thing is taking the time to bring attention to the experience I had whilst sleeping, to record it while it was fresh in my mind and in so doing, assimilating it into my conscious awareness.

 Integration with clients